MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-on-kubernetes-v0.md

 <!-- :::remarks::: -->
 <!-- :::editable-content name="remarks"::: -->
-:::moniker range=">azure-pipelines-2020"
+:::moniker range=">azure-pipelines-2022"

 ## Remarks

+> [!NOTE]
-There is a newer version of this task available that provides additional support for targetting a Kubernetes cluster in different ways, using the `connectionType` property.
+> There is a newer version of this task available that provides additional support for targetting a Kubernetes cluster in different ways, using the `connectionType` property.
 For more information, see [AzureFunctionOnKubernetes@1](./azure-function-on-kubernetes-v1.md) and [AzureFunctionOnKubernetes@1 remarks](./azure-function-on-kubernetes-v1.md#remarks)

 :::moniker-end
 <!-- :::editable-content-end::: -->